AABelkhiria/envio-assessment/questions/Q1 - BLE OTA Architecture.md

 &nbsp;
 3. `OTA Triggering Method` must be accessible even if the firmware is invalid.
 Imagine you have a perfect OTA Bootloader solution but the method you are using to trigger an ota update and running the bootloader is a BLE GATT Characteristic Write.
 A smartphone should write to this characteristic in order to trigger a firmware update but due to a problem on your firmware, it is not advertising anymore.
 Here are the steps to prevent that:
     1. The firmware download operations should be done inside the Bootloader or as an external loader firmware.
 You can not rely on your active firmware to download the new firmware and then jump to the bootloader.
 The firmware download and installations should be done inside the Bootloader firmware.
 This way, even if your firmware is broken, the bootloader can download a new one.
 But there is still one risk here.
 What if the firmware is not completely broken, it just works but you just can't trigger it to jump to the bootloader?
 In this case, you will lose the firmware update feauture forever.
 What are the options to solve this problem?
-		1. Put an interaction method to pyhsically triggering a firmware update or recovery.
+		1. Put an interaction method to pyhsically (e.g. button or needle switch) triggering a firmware update or recovery.
 This is the easiest and safest way but it might not be possible in every case.
 The work-arounds are listed below.
 	    2. A periodic reset by a hardware watchdog and an insanity check of the firmware in the bootloader before running the active firmware.
 The active firmware can set a flag in the memory (volatile or non-volatile) during normal operation to let the bootloader know that everything is okay about the triggering method(e.g. *I am able to advertise and a smartphone is able to discover my triggering GATT characteristic*).
 After every hard-reset (let's say every night), the bootloader can check and reset this flag and start advertising with the **OTA Bootloader Mode** if there is a problem.
 \
 &nbsp;